 We have also received our Energy Efficiency assessment, which comes in at 101 out of 100, which is a reflection of being energy positive.
 We think we are probably better than this as no account has been taken of our thermal battery, which is outside the capability of the model.
 The ‘potential’ can be achieved by solar thermal heating for hot water (which is addressed by the thermal store) and by a wind turbine, although the latter is estimated as a £15-20k cost to achieve around £400 per annum savings!

 The other main target of the house is to be energy positive, that is, to generate more than we consume.
-There is a 10kw solar array on the flat roof, which is on track to produce around 10,500kwh of power in a year and consumption is looking to be around 7,500kwh, so we are comfortably energy positive.
-There is a split of NS and EW orientated panels that gives a slightly lower peak generation but a longer capture period.
-Clearly solar generation is seasonal and it will be necessary to get power from the grid, but to some extent a certain amount of inter-seasonal time shifting can be done by selling energy to the grid in sunny seasons and then buying the cheapest energy in the winter by harnessing the batteries, albeit that nowadays even at the lowest tariff, import costs quite a bit more than export.
+There is a 10kw solar array on the flat roof, with a split of NS and EW orientated panels that gives a slightly lower peak generation but a longer capture period.
+Clearly solar generation is seasonal and it will be necessary to get power from the grid during winter, but to some extent a certain amount of inter-seasonal time shifting can be done by selling energy to the grid in sunny seasons and then buying the cheapest energy in the winter by harnessing the batteries.
 Unfortunately our power company (Western Power Distribution) has restricted our capacity to upload to the grid to 6kw due to infrastructure limitations, so we will need to be careful to have a strategy that uses surplus power when we are potentially generating more than this, for example, by charging an eVehicle in future.

 We have found in practice that in this our first year, we turned power positive for the year to date at the very beginning of May – so total power produced in the year up to that point exceeded total consumption at around 2.7MWh.
-We have run at 95%- 98% self-consumption from the last week of March until the third week of September.
+We ran at 95%- 98% self-consumption from the last week of March until the third week of September.
 100% is not achievable because the solar inverters use a trickle of AC power in converting from DC to AC.
-In the same period, all of our domestic hot water came via the thermal battery, which in turn is solar powered.
+In the same period, all of our domestic hot water came via the thermal battery, which in turn is solar electrically powered.
 In the summer we often exceeded the 6kw surplus over our consumption, but because of our feed-in limit this power can’t be used, so is simply wasted.
-This “wasted” power looks like being around 1Mwh for the year.
 In the July-Aug-Sept quarter, our consumption from the grid was 60kwh, while our solar generation was 3,500kwh in the same period, not counting the wasted power.
-We had to supply a photo of the feed-in metre to prove it!!
+We had to supply a photo of the feed-in meter to prove it!!

 We are using two types of battery for time shifting energy.
 These can be ‘filled’ either via solar power or by the low cost bands of Economy 7 or 10 power, which provides 7 or 10 hours during the day at which electricity is much cheaper.
 There is an electric battery, which is a 10kwh DC battery rather than the 13kwh AC battery that we would have preferred, but because our electricity supply company, Western Power Distribution, adds the output of an AC battery to the output from the solar when considering the total generation capability of the house and has set our limit at 10kw, we couldn’t use an AC battery, even though our feed-in is limited to 6kw in any case.
 Ours not to reason why!

-We also have a thermal battery that uses phase change material to store heat for water, which is then released in the form of latent energy.
-For much of the year (March to October), this battery is almost entirely charged from solar power.
+We also have an electrically heated thermal battery that uses phase change material to store heat for water, which is then released in the form of latent energy.
+For much of the year (March to October), this battery was entirely charged from solar power.
+One advantage of such a battery is that unlike a hot water tank, a partially depleted battery still delivers full temperature water, so if no heating is applied for a couple of days, there is no fall off in temperature.
+For our purposes, around 4 days domestic hot water can comfortably be provided from a full battery.

-Provision has also being made for Electric Vehicles, but we will be getting one of these in 2020.
+Provision has also being made for Electric Vehicles, and we will be getting one of these in 2020.